 Day 7 on the Camino Frances, Pamplona to Muruzabal

 We went on a little scavenger hunt through Pamplona, searching for scallops and yellow arrows, and stumbled our way through Pamplona and its suburbs.
 For a big city (200,000 plus) it didn’t take that long to walk out of the city.
 This was our first day in summer heat, with no overcast or shade.
 We stopped in Cizur Menor for coffee and a roll, and continued on to Zariquigul for BEER.
 This was survival beer, because the heat was killing us.
+We learned that his hamlet was wiped out by bubonic plague.
+Yikes.

 From there we headed over the big hill, and passed the iconic pilgrim sculpture.